Replay (Play album)

 Replay is the second studio album by Swedish girl group Play, released on 10 June 2003.
 It contains covers from British artists such as Billie Piper, Liberty X and Atomic Kitten.
 The first single off the album was "I Must Not Chase the Boys".
 The album peaked at number 67 on the Billboard 200 chart.

+Critical reception

-Billboard named "I Must Not Chase the Boys" #76 on their list of 100 Greatest Girl Group Songs of All Time.
+AllMusic editor Johnny Loftus noted that Replay "tries to embrace Play's own emerging sexuality in its lyricism and photography, but falls short with unimaginative arrangements that either haven't left the fluffy PG beats of the quartet's (recent) past, or too closely imitate the hot modern R&B of Aguilera and especially Destiny's Child."
+Billboard named "I Must Not Chase the Boys" 76th on their list of "100 Greatest Girl Group Songs of All Time."